jacobzouzou/es6/readme.md

 HTML: declarative programmation for static data
 React: declarative programmation for dynamic data (user object and so on)

-## jSX ( JavaScript and XML)
+## JSX ( JavaScript and XML)
 declarative syntax of what a component UI should be looked like describe UI not with string but with XHTML and JavaScript html attribute standard in React is camelCasing: Html "onchange" becomes  JSX "onChange"

 ## Babel:
-new js generation compiler for old browser (TC39 web site) Declare  block scope var with : let
+new js generation compiler for old browser (TC39 web site) Declare  block scope with : let
 Use Object.freeze() to freeze object

 ****************************************************************************************************
-# Ecma Script 2015 : es6
+# ECMA Script 2015 : es6 overview
 ****************************************************************************************************
 "const" like "let": have block scope.
-"this" in arrow function inherit from execution context:
-    arrow function is not suited as object methods and event callback (handler).
+"this" in arrow function inherit from execution context: arrow function is not suited as object methods and event callback (handler).

 ## Interpolation:
     Example:
     var value= 10;
     const str= `${value}`;

-    Template tags (see interpolation.js) :
-      used by a lot of libraries like GraphQL, Appolo, styledComponents, ...
+    Template tags (see interpolation.js) is used by a lot of libraries like GraphQL, Appolo, styledComponents, ...

     Examples: